They expect better docs and samples

 - Real-world sample apps

-Get help from a seasoned software architect and developer educator
+Get help from a world-class developer educator

 Here are the kinds of work I've done: